Tuscany travel guide: Lush landscape, fab food, art wonders delight the senses

 It's "one stop shopping" in the tourist lexicon, where all the major wants, desires and yearnings can be satisfied no matter how diverse the group, or how different a couple's tastes.

-From the glories of Renaissance Firenze (that's Florence in English), with its glut of of artistic treasures, to the golden landscape and hilltop towns of the Tuscan countryside, Tuscany is a wonder.
+From the glories of Renaissance Firenze (Florence in English), with its vast artistic treasures, to the golden landscape and hilltop villas of the countryside, Tuscany is a wonder.

 Rent a car and drive south to lovely Siena with its scallop-shaped piazza.